Terms & Conditions

 6.8 In accordance with normal transport practices all goods will be kerbside delivery, or delivered to the goods inwards department or reception on the ground floor.
 Off-loading facilities must be provided by You.
 If further transfer or installation is required, particularly for large and heavy items, this must be requested at the time of ordering and an additional charge will be levied.
 Please note that a signed consignment note constitutes delivery of goods.
 Please check that the number of boxes received corresponds with the delivery note before signing.

-6.9 Notification of non-delivery must be made in writing by You within 7 days of invoice date and for shortages or damage within 3 days of receipt of goods.
+6.9 Notification of non-delivery must be made in writing by You within 7 days of invoice date and for shortages, incorrect delivery or damage within 3 days of receipt of goods.
 Failing this no claims will be entertained.

 6.10 Due to our policy of continuous product development, we reserve the right to change product specifications without prior notice and without liability to You.